Skip site navigation (1)Skip section navigation (2)

 * :id=NAME: set the representation ID to NAME.
 Reserved value NULL dis-

-ables representation ID for multiplexed inputs
+ables representation ID for multiplexed inputs.
+If not set, a default

-than media duration, last sample duration is extended.
+is longer than media duration, last sample duration is extended.

 * :period=NAME: set the representation's period to NAME.
 Multiple peri-